Less Than 1 Percent of Farm Estates Owed Federal Estate Taxes in 2020

 The share of farm estates required to file a tax return or owe taxes varies by farm size.
 ERS estimated that less than 0.05 percent of small family farm estates would owe Federal estate taxes.
 Small family farms have gross cash farm income (GCFI) less than $350,000.
 Of mid-sized and large farm estates—farms with GCFI between $350,000 and $5 million—an estimated 2 percent will owe Federal estate taxes.
 Of very large farm estates, farms with GCFI over $5 million, about 8 percent will owe Federal estate taxes.

-Farm Household Income and Characteristics, by Jessica E. Todd, Christine Whitt, and Nigel Key, USDA, Economic Research Service, September 2021
+Farm Household Income and Characteristics, by Christine Whitt and Nigel Key, USDA, Economic Research Service, December 2022

 Estimated Effects of the Tax Cuts and Jobs Act on Farms and Farm Households, by James Williamson and Siraj G. Bawa, ERS, June 2018